— We take our content seriously. This article was written by a real person at BREL.

 If Location, Location, Location is the #1 rule of Toronto real estate, then Timing, Timing, Timing is the second.
 Here are the important factors to consider when deciding when to list your home for sale.

 Option 1: Strike When the Market is Hot

 For many people, the best time to sell is when there are plenty of Buyers looking to buy.

 In Toronto there are seasonal fluctuations in the real estate market, impacting everything from how long it takes a property to sell to the final selling price.
 The same patterns repeat, year after year.
-Click through the tabs to below to see the monthly statistics for Toronto, from 2015-2016.
+Click through the tabs below to see the monthly statistics for Toronto, from 2015-2021.